MMTIS/badger/tools/README.md

 `name_of_block` the identier of the block. `all` means all blocks (are processed sequentially.)

 ### Basic idea
-the script runner allows to run scripts.
+The script runner allows to run scripts.
-In the script file there are blocks that can be accessed
+In the script file there are blocks that can be executed.

 ### The structure of the script file